BlakexLim/c0124-code-solutions/sql-mutations/sql-mutations-quiz-notes.md

 - How do you add multiple rows to a SQL table at once?
   By specifying more than one tuple of values separated by commas.
 - How do you update rows in a database table?
+  By using `update` and `set` and `where` to be specific.
 - How do you delete rows from a database table?
+  `delete` and `from` a table name.
 - Why is it important to include a `where` clause in your `update` and `delete` statements?
+  `where` will help specify what to delete or update, so all items won't be effected by the delete or update.
 - How do you accidentally delete or update all rows in a table?
+  By not specifying `where`
 - How do you get back the modified row without a separate `select` statement?
+  Adding `returning *` at the end
 - Why did you get an error when trying to delete certain films?
+  Because in relational databases, other tables might rely on other tables and their data for some of their rows or columns.

 ## Notes